karl-kes/karl-kes/README.md

 **Computer Engineering, University of Waterloo**

 I build simulations, embedded systems, and software that sits close to the hardware.
-Most of my projects start with a physical system and end with working code.
+My projects start with a physical system and end with working code.

 ## Projects